applewjr/heroku_apps/README.md

 [YouTube Trending Summary](https://www.jamesapplewhite.com/youtube_trending)
 - Automated web scraping of YouTube's trending page (top 50 videos) every day at 12 am PST
   - I have since dropped the web scraping and switched to the official YouTube API for more complete data capture
-- Additional automation to create a backup table and to drop rows that are >90 days old
+- Additional automation to create a backup table daily
-  - The reason for the 90 day limit is to go easy on my free tier MySQL instance
 - Present the data in aggregate by running queries against my MySQL table
+- All logs are maintained and constructed as an email to myself

 [Auto Data Summary](https://www.jamesapplewhite.com/data_summary)
 - Ingest a CSV and return summary statistics